j3-signalroom/ccaf_kickstarter-flight_consolidator_app-lambda/.blog/best-practices-action-blog-series-ccaf-app-deployment.md

 author: 'Jeffrey Jonathan Jennings (J3)'
 ```

-- name: The display name of this composite action, which will appear in logs and references (uses: ./.github/actions/aws-environment-info).
-- description: Explains that it sets environment variables (particularly the AWS Account ID) based on which environment (dev, test, prod) was selected.
-- author: Credited as “Jeffrey Jonathan Jennings (J3).”

 **Step 2 of 3 - Input & Output**

 The action configuration file specifies the input and output parameters for the action: